timescale/docs/mst/saml-okta-mst.md

 SAML (security assertion markup language) is a standard for exchanging authentication and authorization data between an identity provider and a service provider.
-You can operate it with MST so that you and your collaborators can use your company's favorite authentication service.
+You can operate it with MST so that you and your collaborators can use your preferred authentication service.

 ## Before you begin